-In 2013, the WCFU referred nineteen (19) investigations to the Office of the Illinois Attorney General, the various county State's Attorneys, and federal prosecutors for possible prosecution.
-Three (3) of the cases referred in 2013 were from investigations begun in 2011, ten (10) of the cases were from investigations begun in 2012, while six (6) of the referred investigations were initiated in 2013.
-The 2013 referrals were made to eight (8) different prosecutors: seven (7) were referred to the Attorney General; four (4) were referred to the Cook County State's Attorney; three (3) were referred the U.S. Attorney's Office; and one (1) case each was referred to the State's Attorneys in Jackson, Kane, McLean, Tazewell, and Williamson counties.
+In 2014, the WCFU referred eight (8) investigations to the Office of the Illinois Attorney General and the various county State's Attorneys for possible prosecution.
+Two (2) of the cases referred in 2014 were from investigations begun in 2012, while six (6) of the referred investigations were initiated in 2013.
+The 2014 referrals were made to seven (7) different prosecutors: two (2) were referred to the Attorney General and one (1) case each was referred to the State's Attorneys in Cook, DuPage, Lake, Massac, Peoria, and Tazewell counties.

-Of the investigations referred for prosecution in 2013, six (6) were indicted by a grand jury or initiated by the filing of criminal information, five (5) were declined, and eight (8) are still pending with the respective prosecutor.
-8 In addition to the cases referred in 2013, charging decisions were made on ten (10) cases referred prior to 2013.
-Three (3) of those cases resulted in indictments, while seven (7) others were declined.
+Of the investigations referred for prosecution in 2014, one (1) was indicted by a grand jury or initiated by the filing of criminal information, four (4) were declined, and three (3) are still pending with the respective prosecutor.
+In addition to the cases referred in 2014, charging decisions were made on ten (10) cases referred prior to 2014.
+Four (4) of those cases resulted in indictments, while six (6) others were declined.
+8 restitution, and \$730 in fines, fees, and costs.
+In the second case, the defendant pleaded guilty to Attempt Wire Fraud (Class A misdemeanor) and was sentenced in February 2014 to six (6) months probation, \$10,000 restitution, and \$205 in fines, fees, and costs.
+A third case, referred to the Illinois Attorney General in 2013, which resulted in an indictment on felony counts of Insurance Fraud, Workers' Compensation Fraud, Theft by Deception, and Mail Fraud, was dismissed in December 2014.